-If you are filing for your LLC in October, November or December and don’t intend to open the date of approval, you can forward-date your filing to the first of January the following year.
+If you are filing for your LLC in October, November, or December and don’t intend to open the date of approval, you can forward-date your filing to the first of January the following year.
 That way, you will not need to file any paperwork or tax returns for a business that isn’t even operating yet.
-Although you can forward-date, you cannot back-date the effective date.

-If you have more than three members to your LLC and would like to list these names on your Articles of Organization, you will need to include a state-approved attachment with your filing.
+If you have more than three members within your LLC and would like to list these names on your Articles of Organization, you will need to include a state-approved attachment with your filing.
 You don’t have to list all LLC members on the Articles of Organization.
-You can have any additional persons besides the organizer sign an Operating Agreement instead.
+You can have any additional persons besides the organizer instead sign the Operating Agreement.

-An operating agreement sets forth the terms under which the business will be run both financially and operationally.
-Unlike your Coversheet and your Articles of Organization paperwork, an Operating Agreement does not need to be mailed into the state.
+An Operating Agreement sets forth the terms under which the business will be run both financially and operationally.
+Unlike your Coversheet and your Articles of Organization paperwork, an North Carolina LLCs do not need to file an Operating Agreement with the state.
 It is kept with your business records as an “internal document.”

-The purpose of an operating agreement is to lay out in writing who the members of the business are and what percentage of the business they own.
-The operating also defines how the LLC is managed, how finances are handled and the method of distribution of profits and losses among members.
-Completion of the Operating Agreement is recommended before you have your initial visit with your attorney if you have a complex situation involving multiple non-related members, industry-specific management or detailed ownership agreements.
+The purpose of an Operating Agreement is to put in writing who the members of the business are and what percentage of the business they own.
+The Operating Agreement also defines how the business is managed, how finances are handled, who has access to the business bank account, and the method of distribution of profits and losses among members of the North Carolina LLC.

-The employer identification number is to your new LLC what a social security number is to a person.
-It identifies you from all the other businesses in the country and allows to IRS to process your taxes and other important documents.
+North Carolina LLCs need an EIN in order to conduct business within the state of North Carolina.
+The employer identification number is to your North Carolina LLC what a social security number is to a person.
+It identifies your LLC from all the other LLCs in the country and allows to IRS to process your taxes and other important documents.
 Having an EIN allows you to:

-1. Open a separate bank account under the name of your LLC
+1. Open a separate business bank account under the name of your business

 3. Handle employee payroll